 In Japan, complimenting someone requires care and tact.
 This is because the Japanese are known for their shyness and modesty, and direct compliments can cause surprise or even embarrassment.
 Still, there are many ways to express appreciation politely and appropriately.
 Let’s explore these terms and the best way to use them!

-Kawaii (可愛い), which means "cute" or "adorable," is widely popular in Japanese culture and refers to something beautiful in a childlike and innocent way.
-Kawaii is not just used for people, but also for animals, clothing, and even objects.
+On the other hand, kawaii (可愛い), which means “cute” or “adorable,” is widely popular in Japanese culture and refers to something beautiful in a childlike and innocent way.
+Kawaii is not only used for people but also for animals, clothes, and even objects.

 An example of how these terms can be used appears in the sentence below: